Ypertex/blog/content/articles/alignment-by-the-unaligned/index.md

 Hm, that's an impossible one.
 What's more probable: a single misalignment once---or eternal full alignment?
 You do the math.

+That's why it's called AI Alignment *Problem*.
 But that's not even the biggest issue.

 ## The True Challenge: Unaligned Humans

 Let's take a step back here and look at this from a historical point of view.
 Using the [Cosmic Calendar](http://localhost:1313/articles/humanity-is-expecting-offspring/#evolution-of-intelligence) as a scale (that maps the time from the Big Bang until today onto a single calendar year), Columbus has discovered America just 1.2 seconds before midnight of December 31.
-On this scale, AI has been in development for the last 0.14 seconds of the Cosmic Calendar.
+On this scale, AI has been in development for the last 0.1 seconds of the Cosmic Calendar.
 In contrast, modern humans have evolved a whopping eight minutes before that.

-In other words, trying to align natural intelligences (i.e., humans) is something we've been practicing ca. 3,430 times longer than we've been trying to align artificial *and* natural ones.
+In other words, trying to align natural intelligences (i.e., humans) is something we've been practicing around four thousand times longer than we've been trying to align artificial *and* natural ones.
 And, after all this time, I can state with a high degree of confidence: Natural intelligences are not yet aligned at all.
 Especially today, we can observe polarization (a synonym for misalignment) of human societies on every level.
 Throughout humankind as we live and breathe today, we still can't agree on a single thing of global relevance.

 > If we haven't managed to align natural intelligences so far, how are we supposed to align natural and artificial intelligences?